Author: Anand Singh

-Its just like in late 90’s and early 2000 every company had figured out that they have to have website and in 2009-2010 they had figured out they need an Individual Own App, Apps have become the default and convenient way to get things done these days.
+Its just like in late 90’s and early 2000 every company had figured out they need an Individual App, that they have to have website and in 2009-2010 they had figured out they need an Apps have become the default and convenient way to get things done these days.

-What if we don’t need a designated App for a particular service, if we could get an App from which you can do the online cab booking and Airline ticketing from the same App or chatting with friends and family through the same Apps.
+What if, we don’t need a designated App for a particular service, if we could get an App from which we can do the online cab booking and Airline ticketing from the same App or chatting with friends and family through the same Apps.
 That would be hassle free for the both ends.

-I think in near future we are going to have basically three forms of Apps1.“SUPERAPPLICATIONS” 2.“CHATBOTS” 3.“VIRTUAL ASSISTANTS”
+In near future we are going to have basically three forms of Apps1.“SUPER APPLICATIONS” 2.“CHATBOTS” 3.“VIRTUAL ASSISTANTS”

-The best example of Superapplicationlike wechatthe single platform from which you can pay, book your cab, get socialize with pairs, can do online shopping, book air tickets etc. Google is also investing on Superapplication, if you have checked your google map they give you multiple options of booking the cabs, payment option and other things.
+The best example of Super application like WeChat the single platform from which you can pay, book your cab, get socialize with pairs, can do online shopping, book air tickets etc. Google is also investing on Super application, if you have checked your google map they give you multiple options of booking the cabs, payment option and other things.
 For Chatbots the Microsoft is betting huge as you can check the new skype they give you literally most of the options with artificial intelligence, they have given the option of Meme creator and last but the most advance and latestis the Virtual Assistants, You can name it as Siri, Alexa, Cortana, Google Assistant are the market leader but I’m quite sure their would other players also.
 These days most of the Virtual assistance apps does most of the things for you like find location of the map, taking care of your appointment, controlling your bed room lights, and Alexa can make purchase for you as you can link your credit card through it to Amazon.
-One by one and feature by feature these assistances are aggregating the individual apps and make individual apps redundant.
+One by one and feature by feature these assistance are aggregating the individual apps and make individual apps redundant.

-Yes, off Couse some apps are not easily replaced by above three methods such as games and professional apps, but I think in near future more regular and routine services will be moving on to an aggregator service provider (ASP) or “SUPERAPPLICATIONS” for their customer and will be giving them a much more simplified and refined experience.
+Yes, off Course some apps are not easily replaced by above three methods such as games and professional apps, but I think in near future more regular and routine services will be moving on to an aggregator service provider (ASP) or “SUPER APPLICATIONS” for their customer and will be giving them a much more simplified and refined experience.
 And the complex one will be same as they are now or will be stemmed with the user device.